 I curate and host regular events for the Site Gallery in Sheffield in my role there as Digital Art Curator (January 2017-present).
 I’ve also hosted a podcast for The Guardian, and was ‘In conversation with’ Richard Dawkins at the Lowry theatre, in September 2015.

 I’ve MCed for numerous clients across the technology and culture industries, including The Story 2016, and ‘Horizons’ – Imperica’s 30th Birthday event for the ZX Spectrum at the BFI.
 I hosted the computer art pioneers event Making Art by Writing Code for the Site Gallery, in 2013.
+Most recently (spring 2018) I’ve been hosting short films about data for BBC Tomorrow’s World.

 I have extensive experience of producing original events.
 For Hack Circus, I directed six immersive, sell-out events bringing together art, tech and science playfully with experts and entertainment.
 I’ve organised a number of panel discussions.